-6 Strategies to Get More Song Plays on Streaming Services in 2020
+6 Strategies to Generate More Plays on Spotify, Soundcloud, and YouTube

 Do you know the feeling of finally completing a song that you’re in love with?
 It’s indescribable!
 All of a sudden you’re listening to a sonic reflection of yourself.
 It feels deeply existential– a kind of lesson your soul teaches your mind, which it will stay with you forever.
 And this teaching cannot be bought, it is only earned by those brave enough to confront their egos.

 If you have experienced this, you understand artistry to its very core essence.

 And whether or not your latest song brought you to a philosophical realm, i’m sure it was either a thrilling journey, or perhaps you’re just happy that you’ll never open up those project files again.
 Sometimes it’s a little bit of both, and it’s an experience we know well by now.

 But now that the euphoria’s diminished, you’re back to the real task of what to do after you’ve finished your single/EP/album… whatever it may be.
 Some artists have a detailed plan strategizing how to exponentially increase their play-count, and exposure as a whole.
 Others post their latest song on Soundcloud, sit back, relax, and wait for fame to rush through the door.
 I mean, since they believe their music is some kind of a gift from the Heavens above… the world will come to them without any hard work post-production, right…? (this is an obvious no)

 Let’s be honest, music producers letting their ego get in the way of their success is a really common event, especially at the beginning of their career.
 If the numbers aren’t where they want it to be, many give up.
 It’s like the world somehow owes them fame and fortune because they really want it, or because they have convinced themselves they “deserve” it.
 Let me break that bubble now– the world doesn’t owe you anything.